Reading data from Excel format and building models

 xdf = Float32.(DataFrame( XLSX.readtable( "table_simple_example.xlsx", "Лист1" ) ))

-But it makes sense when the data represents a set of objects and a list of their attributes.
-Sometimes the table contains just a matrix with numbers, and then it is better to work with it using the standard data type Matrix
+But it makes sense when the data is a set of objects and a list of their attributes.
+Sometimes the table contains just a matrix with numbers, and then it's better to work with it using a standard data type.
+Matrix.

 xm = XLSX.readdata( "table_simple_example.xlsx", "Лист1", "A2:C4" )

-Choosing the right data type simplifies further work with the table or matrix.
+Choosing the right data type greatly simplifies further work with the table or matrix.

 gr()